jeromeetienne/learningthreejs.com-backup/source/_posts/2012-05-21-sport-car-in-webgl.markdown

 ## Car Controls

 Now we hook the controls to the car.
-This determines how the player will controls the car.
+This determines how the player will control the car.
 It can be controlled by the keyboard, so users press arrows on keyboard and the car moves.
 It can be controlled by the [device orientation](http://dev.w3.org/geo/api/spec-source-orientation.html).